zmanian/gaia/README.md

      warning
    - Unbonding period of ~ 30 days

-During the Inflation and Cooling period, as new delegatees cross the minimum threshold to be a validator, they will be added to the validator set which will continue to validate this early period of Cosmos even before transacting has been enabled
+During the Inflation and Cooling period, as new validators cross the minimum threshold to be a validator, they will be added to the validator set which will continue to validate this early period of Cosmos even before transacting has been enabled